perliedman/geojson2obj/README.md

   see the `findLocalProj` method below
 * `mtllib` a string or array of paths that will be added as material libraries to the resulting OBJ

-### findLocalProj(geojson)

-A helper function that, given a GeoJSON object, returns a function that can be used for as `coordToPoint`.

-A suitable transversal mercator projection will be calculated, which will convert WGS84 coordinates to meter units.

-Note that this projection will only work reasonably close to the GeoJSON's center coordinate.